jessicacousins/fullstack_vite_webapp/README.md

 - **Comment Sentiment Storage**: Sentiment analysis for blog comments is performed via OpenAI, with sentiment data (positive, neutral, or negative) and probability scores securely stored in MongoDB for each comment.
 - **AI-Generated Content**: The backend facilitates interaction with OpenAI’s GPT model, generating blog post content based on user-provided prompts.
 The generated content is processed and returned to the frontend for customization and publication.
 - **AI Moderation**: The backend integrates OpenAI’s moderation API to flag inappropriate content in blog posts and comments.
 Flagged content is stored in MongoDB and displayed on the Admin Dashboard for review by moderators.
+- **Product View Logging**: The backend logs each product view, capturing details like product ID and category, to enable personalized product recommendations based on user interests.
 - **Shopping Cart**:
   - The backend tracks the user's cart, storing the items they have added, and updating the cart when items are removed or quantities are changed.
   - The backend also processes Stripe payment intents and records successful transactions, including payment status, cart contents, and user details.